 “A better representation of the modern problems most frequently encountered in the archaeological application of the radiocarbon method requires that we return into the 50-s and the 60-s for a close study of the foundations that the edifice of historical and archaeological applications is based upon.
 The matter is that the first steps of the method’s creation and development led to a large number of natural complications, many of which afflict it to this day, and lead to further error aggravation.
 Also see the book , and the article recently published in Germany.”

 Claim 1 is undetermined.
-How is error aggravation accounted for?
+What exactly is error aggravation and how is it accounted for?

 “These complications need to be addressed again in order to attract the attention of the physicists to the necessity of a fresh analysis of the foundations of this method’s archaeological applications, especially considering what we learn about the Scaligerian chronology.”